Muller's ratchet in a near-critical regime: tournament versus fitness proportional selection: Introduction

-\FloatBarrier We will thus focus on a family of parameter scalings which we call the {\it $(\beta,\delta)$-scaling of the classical ratchet}:
+For the purpose of illustration we will consider a family of parameter scalings for $(m,\theta)$ which we call the {\it $(\beta,\delta)$-scaling of the classical ratchet}:

-This means that we consider {\it moderate mutation-selection}, with $m$ and $\mathfrak s$ scaling with the same power $-\beta$ in $N$.
-Still, the mutation-selection ratio $\theta$ diverges logarithmically in $N$, and (together with $\beta$) the factor $\delta$ in front of $\log N$ turns out to be critical for the click rate.
-In the $(\beta,\delta)$-scaling, \eqref{WUgamma} takes the form
+This amounts to {\it moderate mutation-selection}, with the mutation-selection ratio $\theta$ diverging logarithmically in $N$.
+The factor $\delta$ in front of $\log N$ turns out to be critical for the click rate.
+Indeed, in the $(\beta,\delta)$-scaling, \eqref{WUgamma} takes the form